ltgcgo/docs/src/ltgc/encode.md

 ### Web
 Brotli should be preferred over `gzip` at all times.
 Static low-entropy content (e.g. plain text files) should always be pre-compressed, with or without the original uncompressed file available.

+For static precompression, the original file can be omitted when the space is constrained, serving only precompressed blobs.
+When compatibility with other infrastructure isn't in consideration, precompressed `gzip` files can also be omitted, although it's not recommended in most cases.

 <div><table>
 	<thead><tr>
 		<th>Algorithm</th>